MartijnPieterse/SupCom_Import_Export_Blender/README.md

 Setting up the plugins :
 ------

 There are two branches, one for 2.79- which is working and stable.
-The version for 2.80+ is under development and barely working at all.
+The version for 2.80+ is under development and working unstably.
 Select the version you want from the branches dropdown, and download the importer and exporter files.
 They are counted as separate plugins.

 These scripts are installed just like other blender plugins:
 You can then place them into your plugins directory: `BlenderInstallDir/BlenderVersion/scripts/addons`